yoren/gravityflow/readme.txt

 = 1.3.1.5=
 - Added post action settings to the Approval step if the form has post fields.
+- Added support for a delay offset to the date field option of the schedule step setting.

 = 1.3.1.4=
 - Added support for configuring a step to process feeds for the Gravity Forms Agile CRM Add-On.